Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/exterior.rst

    The weight of *Hair* particles can also be painted in :doc:`Particle Edit Mode </physics/particles/mode>`.

 Minimum / Maximum
-   When you paint the values in vertex-groups (using *Weight Paint Mode*), you can use the *G Min* and *G Max* to fine-tune (clamp) the weight values.
+   When you paint the values in vertex groups (using *Weight Paint Mode*), you can use the *G Min* and *G Max* to fine-tune (clamp) the weight values.
    The lowest vertex-weight (blue) will become *G Min*, the highest value (red) becomes *G Max* (please note that the blue-red color scale may be altered by User Preferences).